Brunch & Batter

 Mixed raw batter for belgian style pumpkin style waffles.

+Step 3.
 Fold the whipped egg whites into the batter, being careful not to break them up.
 Let rest for 5-10 minutes.
+Drop about ½ cups of batter in a pre-heated waffle maker and cook as per the manufacturer's directions.

 Sometimes the classics are just fine.